 You must select one output format for each template.
 If you want to give your users control of the format, you can simply clone your template several times and save each version with a different output format.
 If all the versions are made active, the user could then choose the template with their desired output format.

 PDF documents created with S-Docs are self-contained.
 By this, we mean that the complete content is stored within the document rather than using links that retrieve content when the document is opened.
-Therefore, internet connectivity is not needed to view any embedded images and using relative links do not pose a problem.
+Therefore, internet connectivity is not needed to view any embedded images.
 Since the PDF is viewed using a Reader, the output is very consistent and predictable even across mobile clients.
 Although S-Docs allows you to choose whether or not your users can edit documents (including PDFs) after they have been generated, if you keep this option disabled, editing PDFs can be difficult, meaning it is a good choice when you do not want the user to edit the document after it has been generated.
 Therefore, this output is well suited for documents like quotes, contracts, or product information sheets.